 I’m inspired to use my painting as a devotional practice where I meditate on emotional embodiment, personal transformation, and prayerful experience.

+The rituals of making art are my tools to cast magic onto canvas to create talismen of beauty.
 It is my joy to send art out into the world.
 My primary series are Beautiful Bodies where I use skeletons with a heart to remind people to “be in your body and see with your heart” and Portraits of Rivers where I celebrate the embodied resonance of rivers.

 Working as part of the Jackson Square Artist Community in New Orleans since 2013 has affirmed for me that the gift of art is that it nurtures joy, creates feelings of abundance in our hearts and homes, and shares the spiritual support and magical empowerment that the sweetness of beauty can provide.